formaviz/formaviz-messenger/README.md

 3. Environment variables configuration

-The .env file contains default values for the environment variables needed by the server.
+The .env file contains default values for the environment variables needed by the server.You can find the variables values in the google's drive file : QSI/messenger :  "Definiion des variables"

   * AMQP_URL : Our RabbitMQ server's address